OpenNebula/docs/source/configuration_guide/sunstone_configuration/cloud_auth.rst

 Cloud Servers Authentication
 =============================

-OpenNebula ships with two servers: :ref:`Sunstone <sunstone>` and :ref:`EC2 <ec2qcg>`.
-When a user interacts with one of them, the server authenticates the request and then forwards the requested operation to the OpenNebula daemon.
+When a user interacts with :ref:`Sunstone <sunstone>`, the server authenticates the request and then forwards the requested operation to the OpenNebula daemon.

-The forwarded requests between the servers and the core daemon include the original user name, and are signed with the credentials of a special ``server`` user.
+The forwarded requests between the server and the core daemon include the original user name, and are signed with the credentials of a special ``server`` user.

 In this guide this request forwarding mechanism is explained, and how it is secured with a symmetric-key algorithm or x509 certificates.

 Server Users
 ============

-The :ref:`Sunstone <sunstone>` and :ref:`EC2 <ec2qcg>` services communicate with the core using a ``server`` user.
+The :ref:`Sunstone <sunstone>` server communicate with the core using a ``server`` user.
 OpenNebula creates the **serveradmin** account at bootstrap, with the authentication driver **server\_cipher** (symmetric key).

 This ``server`` user uses a special authentication mechanism that allows the servers to perform an operation on behalf of another user.